 Clara Barton Early Life Facts

-To further work on overcoming her shyness, she became a teacher in a one room schoolhouse at the age of sixteen where she was credited for her ability to inspire and
+- To further work on overcoming her shyness, she became a teacher in a one room schoolhouse at the age of sixteen where she was credited for her ability to inspire and engage her students.

 Facts about Clara Barton and the American Civil War

-When the war ended she spent a great deal of her time marking the graves of those who died in battle, locating missing soldiers and POW's, and recounting her
+- When the war ended she spent a great deal of her time marking the graves of those who died in battle, locating missing soldiers and POW's, and recounting her experiences to Congress.

 Facts about Clara Barton and the American Red Cross